Zarmeena667/Tableau-Project3.0-LHL/README.md

 I discovered the following insights:
-1. California had the hihest number of cumulative wildlife strikes over the years.
+1. California had the highest number of cumulative wildlife strikes over the years.
 2. Birds have the highest collision strikes followed by Terrestrial mammals by a huge difference.
 3. Doves have been affected the most with the highest strike numbers.
-4. Canadian Goose had the most costly collisions with aircrafts.
+4. Canadian Goose had the costliest collisions with aircrafts.
-5. The most costly strikes happened in 2014 whereas the most costly year was 2009.
+5. The costliest strikes happened in 2014 whereas the costliest year was 2009.
-6. The most costly phase of strike is the climb whereas most strikes happen in the approaching phase.
+6. The costliest phase of strike is the climb whereas most strikes happen in the approaching phase.

 ## Challenges